nthohuynh/AdapSwAGPlugin/README.md

 <img src="https://github.com/nthohuynh/AdapSwAGPlugin/blob/master/screenshot/eclipseplugin4.png" lign="center" alt="Mountain View" style="width:304px;height:228px;">

 You open the file with Simple Reflective Ecore Model Editor.
-This editor allows you to create elements in the variability model.
+This editor allows you to create elements in the variability model such as VSpecs, VariationPoints, Constraints.

 <h2>3.2.
 Validating the resolution model </h2>
 The first menu item in the AdapSaWG tools allows openning a window for verifying a resolution model conforming to a variability model.